-It’s not a bunch of theory; it doesn’t challenge you to come up with your own settings or figure it out on your own.
-Instead, Scott shows you step by step the exact techniques used by today’s cutting-edge digital photographers, and best of all, he shows you flat-out exactly which settings to use, when to use them, and why.
+It’s not a bunch of theory: it doesn’t challenge you to come up with your own settings or figure it out on your own.
+Instead, Scott shows you, step by step, the exact techniques used by today’s cutting-edge digital photographers.
+Best of all, he shows you flat-out exactly which settings to use, when to use them and why.

 Your Camera Manual!

 There is so much information in there, not just irrelevant facts specific to your camera as you might think.